 We as vegetarians survived on vegetable Thupka in Spiti Valley.
 Rice and daal are easily available.

-We did our trip from Shimla to Manali and stopped at Kaza.
-If you do independently, Kaza can be approached from Manali via Gramphu and Kunzum Pass.
+We did our trip from Shimla to Manali and stopped in Kaza town.
+If you do independently, it can be approached from Manali via Gramphu and Kunzum Pass.
 There is a state transport bus that travels between Manali & Kaza during summer months.
 The roads are difficult and unpredictable.

 It is a lovely valley where one can see blue sky, barren mountains, flowing river and a bit of greenery in one frame.

-Recommend you read following travel blog on places to visit in Himachal Pradesh, the adventurous tourist’s attractions.
+Recommend you read the following travel blog on places to visit in Himachal Pradesh, the adventurous tourist’s attractions.